 The rep at Trijicon then asked me about what I was mounting the RMR on to and proceeded to walk me through a few things.
 Here is what I found.

-- The sealing grommet on the bottom of the RMR is slightly visible form the side edges of the adapter plate meet the RMR.
+- The sealing grommet on the bottom of the RMR is slightly visible from the side edges of the adapter plate that meets the RMR.
 This makes me wonder about the quality of the seal between the RMR and plate.
 To address this, Trijicon suggested I pick up and install a RMR mount sealing plate (I’ve placed an order for one).

 - After torquing down the screws between the RMR and adapter plate I notice quite a bit of play and wiggle between the RMR and the adapter plate.
 I called H&K back with regards to this and was told that they mounted several RMRs to VP9s using the provided screws for Shot Show and didn’t have the problem I reported.

 I did take a moment to remove the adapter plate from the slide and attach the RMR directly on the plate to see how far the screws protruded out of the bottom of the plate and found some interesting information.